Skip to main content

 Click on Provision to directly deploy the cloud connector, Save as designed if you want to provision the cloud connector later.

-When clicking on Provision, the screen below will appear, indicating the cloud connector is being provisioned.
+When clicking on Provision, a screen will appear, indicating the cloud connector is being provisioned.

 Note